Chart Color Schemes

 The labour market performance in North Geelong lags significantly behind most other regions nationally

 North Geelong has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 6.1% in the past year, with an estimated employment growth of 2.3%.
+The unemployment rate as of September 2025 is 6.3%, according to AreaSearch's aggregation of statistical area data.

-As of June 2025, 1,600 residents are employed while the unemployment rate is 2.3% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation is somewhat lower at 55.1%, compared to Rest of Vic.'s 57.4%.
-Dominant employment sectors include health care & social assistance, retail trade, and construction.
-Finance & insurance has notable concentration with employment levels at 2.1 times the regional average.
+At this time, 1,558 residents are employed while the unemployment rate is 2.5% higher than Rest of Vic.'s rate of 3.8%.
+Workforce participation in North Geelong is somewhat lower at 55.1%, compared to Rest of Vic.'s 57.4%.
+Key industries of employment among residents include health care & social assistance, retail trade, and construction.
+Finance & insurance has an employment share that is 2.1 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.6% compared to the regional average of 7.5%.

 Frequently Asked Questions - Employment